binaryslav/linux-cheat-notes/linux-notes.md

 rm -rf ./(Remove Dir with all files + force)

-rm -rf dir1 dir2 - delete all  удалить две директории и рекурсивно их содержимое
+rm -rf dir1 dir2 - delete dir1 and dir2 directories with all theirs content recursively(including subfolders and their content)

 rm ./filename or all files in current directory also may be deleted type of files etc